 Free Images for everyone can be found here!!

-Bloggers, you can use photographs from here for free, whether your blog is commercial or non-commercial.
-All pictures on this blog are copy-righted to me.
+Bloggers, you can use photographs from here for free, if your your blog is non-commercial.
+If a commercial website, the cost is nominal.
+All pictures on this blog are copyrighted to me.
 If an image is used, do attribute it as specified here!
-A link has to be given.
 These photos are only for blogs/websites.
 If distributed, same conditions apply to end-user.
 Brick and mortar businesses have to pay (unless non-profit).Thanks.

 The photos cannot be sold.
 For commercial purposes other than the web, pay as specified here.
-Select photos by checking the archives at bottom of page (my email id is there too) or labels at bottom of post.
-Or use the SEARCH function.
-To see the original image, click on the image.
+Select photos by using the SEARCH function under the Archives, found at the bottom of page (my email id is there too) or labels at bottom of each post.
+To see original image, click on image or ask me for a bigger and better one.

 Tuesday, January 17, 2012